KushagraShreysth/Best-Ad-Predictor-using-Thompson-Sampling-Method/README.md

 # Best-Ad-Predictor-using-Thompson-Sampling-Method
 _______________________________________________________________________________________________
-Created a model that predicts which AD is creating more impact on the user among many ADs that is shown to them using Thompson Sampling Method
+Created a model that predicts which AD is creating more impact on the users among many ADs that is shown to them using Thompson Sampling Method

 ## REQUIREMENTS